mikewest/http-state-tokens/draft-west-http-state-tokens.md

     ({{!I-D.ietf-httpbis-header-structure}}, Section 3.6) representing the server's desired lifetime for its HTTP State Token.

-    If the `max-age` member contains anything other than a positive integer, the member MUST be ignored.
+    If the `max-age` member contains anything other than a nonnegative integer, the member MUST be ignored.

 User agents will process the `Sec-Http-State-Options` header on incoming responses according to the